Oakyden/MovieUIChallenge/README.md

 * Movie review form appears upon row click
 * Error handling
 * Loading handling
+* Utilise docker / containerise in some manner, merge with express project

 ### To do

-* Utilise docker / containerise in some manner, merge with express project
 * Add unit tests
 * Add stars next to average score text

 ### Potential Future Improvements

 * Customise the theme / enhance UI rather than use default material UI
-* Implement against a full API
+* Implement against a full API linked to a DB
 * Implement a responsive table so side scrolling is not required on mobile - [React super responsive table](https://www.npmjs.com/package/react-super-responsive-table)
 * Add a clearer call to action on row select